 - 1 cup desiccated coconut or coconut flour will work too

-- 2 tbsp cacao or 3 tbsp cocoa powder
+- 2 tablespoon cacao or 3 tablespoon cocoa powder

 - Caramel ingredients: